Notice of Privacy Practices

 - Is not part of the information which you would be permitted to inspect and copy; or is accurate and complete.

 You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

-To request restrictions, you must make your request in writing to the Department of Health Information.
+To request restrictions, you must make your request in writing.
 In your request, you must tell us

 - what information you want to limit;